5.56×45mm NATO: South Africa

 Packaging configurations for all ammunition natures c.
-2010 consisted of a plastic 8217 box containing 2,700 rounds divided across nine PVC bags of ten thirty-round cartons each and a conventional M2A1 box containing 800 rounds divided across forty twenty-round cartons each.
-For linked ammunition, configurations consisted of a plastic 7716 box containing 2,000 linked rounds divided across five plastic 7815 cases of two 200-round belts each and a conventional M2A1 box containing 800 linked rounds divided across four 200-round belts each.
+2010 consisted of a plastic 8217 box containing 2,700 rounds, divided across nine PVC bags of ten thirty-round cartons each, and a conventional M2A1 box containing 800 rounds, divided across forty twenty-round cartons each.
+For linked ammunition, configurations consisted of a plastic 7716 box containing 2,000 linked rounds, divided among five plastic 7815 cases of two 200-round belts each, and a conventional M2A1 box containing 800 linked rounds, divided among four 200-round belts each.

 Unless stated otherwise, all ammunition listed was or is produced by Pretoria Metal Pressings, which became a division of Denel upon the latter's formation in 1992.